Skip to content

 Let's see some examples of the Standard Workflow.

-Examples of Standard Workflow for LFP Patient Interactions
+Example of Standard Workflow for LFP Patient Interactions (2:59 in Video)

 I’ll open the 9:00 AM appointment and follow the Standard Workflow for LFP Patient Interactions: